Alignment-Aware Decoding: Introduction

-In this paper, we introduce \emph{Alignment-Aware Decoding} (AAD), a simple yet effective method to reliably improve alignment directly at inference.
+In this paper, we introduce \emph{Alignment-Aware Decoding} (AAD), a simple method to reliably improve alignment directly at inference (see \cref{dog} for a qualitative example).
 Our method leverages two distinct embedded features of the DPO-aligned model.
 First, its capacity to identify safe candidate tokens for the next decoding step via standard token likelihoods, and second, its ability to perform token-level credit assignment through the log-likelihood ratio with the reference model~\citep{rafailov2024from}.
 Intuitively, AAD exploits the alignment signal captured during preference optimization, which is often underutilized by standard decoding, and leverages the reference model at inference to mitigate biases it may have imparted to the aligned model, in a manner similar to methods that use a weaker (e.g., smaller) model to guide the decoding of a stronger model~\citep{li2023contrastive}.
 Empirically, we demonstrate that AAD consistently improves alignment across diverse benchmarks and model scales under compute-equivalent conditions.
 Furthermore, when high-quality preference data or inference resources are scarce, AAD can generate high-value synthetic completions that can be fed back into the model through iterative DPO~\citep{pang2024iterative}, enabling stronger alignment without additional inference overhead.

 We summarize our contributions as follows: \begin{itemize} \item We introduce alignment-aware decoding (AAD), a simple inference-time method that uses the aligned model as a token reward function.
-Importantly, AAD requires no additional training, using only the reference model (before DPO) and the aligned model (after DPO). \item We demonstrate across multiple benchmarks and model scales that AAD consistently and significantly improves alignment over baselines in compute-equivalent baselines. \item We further demonstrate that AAD can be used to generate high-quality synthetic data to further improve the alignment of LLMs under standard decoding strategies. \end{itemize}
+Importantly, AAD requires no additional training, using only the reference model (before DPO) and the aligned model (after DPO). \item We demonstrate across multiple benchmarks and model scales that AAD consistently and significantly improves alignment over baselines under compute-equivalent conditions. \item We further demonstrate that AAD can be used to generate high-quality synthetic data to further improve the alignment of LLMs under standard decoding strategies. \end{itemize}